 The USBID is funded through a self-assessed tax on the property owners of Union Square that is administered by the City Tax Assessor’s Office through property tax bills.
 The BID’s budget is published in our Annual Report submitted to the City of San Francisco.
-Per the BID’s management plan with the City of San Francisco and property owners the budget is allocated 65% to clean and safe services, 15% to management and administration and 10% to streetscapes, advocacy, events and destination marketing and 10% can be allocated to any of these services or other projects.
+Per the BID’s management plan with the City of San Francisco and property owners the budget is allocated 71% to clean and safe services, 14% to management and administration and 15% to streetscapes, advocacy, events and destination marketing and 10% can be transferred from one programmatic area to another.

 For more information on the USBID's Renewal process, click here.

-To report or request service needs to the USBID's Dispatch Center, contact the dispatcher at 415-781-4456 or by email at firstname.lastname@example.org and our dedicated USBID staff will respond quickly and your requests will be responded to within 45 minutes.
+To report or request service needs to the USBID's Member Services, contact a representative at 415-781-4456 or by email at email@example.com and our dedicated USBID staff will respond quickly and your requests will be responded to within 45 minutes.
 You can also download the free Union Square Everyday App to request cleaning/maintenance and report an incident.